-DAKOTA NATIONAL BANK

-"In Banking To Help.
-Business"
+"In Banking To Help Business" MEMBER F.D.I.C.

-Fargo, N. Dak.

-MEMBER F.D.I.C.

 RCA VICTOR

 ZENITH

-"The best in Radios" VICTOR COLUMBIA DECCA CAPITOL M-G-M Fargo's "45" Record Headquarters
+"The best in Radios" VICTOR COLUMBIA DECCA CAPITOL M-G-M Fargo's "45" Record

 228 Broadway

-Cafeteria Manager New Laboratory Ready For Next Term A new metallography laboratory is being furnished in the basement of the present engineering building Seven full-time employees are at NDAC and will be ready for use maintained on the NDAC cafeter- next quarter, according to Profes- One of the main items of equipment in the laboratory is a new Bausch and Lomb metalloscope camera.
-'The camera will reveal crystalline structures of metals and installed in the laboratory.
-Laboratory equipment in the ND- AC engineering school is constant-Women like creamed dishes, such a General Electric unit power plant for instructional use, an overhead wind tunnel, three new hydraulic testing machines and extensive equipment in electronics, communications, internal combustion engines, surveying, hydraulics, materials and shops.
+Headquarters Cafeteria Manager New Laboratory Ready For Next Term is being furnished in the basement of the present engineering building Seven full-time employees are at NDAC and will be ready for use next quarter, according to Professor A. W. Anderson, chairman of the mechanical engineering depart- One of the main items of equipment in the laboratory is a new Bausch and Lomb metalloscope camera.
+The camera will reveal crystalline structures of metals and changes caused by heat.
+Microscopes and etching, grinding and polishing equipment are also being installed in the laboratory.
+Laboratory equipment in the ND-AC engineering school is constantly being improved, reports Dean R. M. Dolve.
+Present facilities include a General Electric unit power plant for instructional use, an overhead wind tunnel, three new hydraulic testing machines and extensive equipment in electronics, communications, internal combustion engines, surveying, hydraulics, materials and shops.

 A NEW METALLOSCOPE CAMERA, powerful enough to photograph the crystalline structure of metals and show changes caused by heat, arrived at NDAC this week and is inspected by C. O. Anderson, associate professor of mechanical engineering.
 The camera will be a major item of equipment in the new metallography laboratory.
 Equipment in the several NDAC engineering laboratories is conservatively valued at near one-half million dollars.
-Work Of Veterinary Building Nears End Work on remodeling the interior of the veterinary science building at NDAC is expected to be almost completed by the winter quarter, according to Erling Thorson, ND-AC building and grounds superintendent.
-A new mezzanine floor has been added and extensive work done on the first floor.
-The remodeling will provide the veterinary science department with needed additional space including a new postmortem laboratory, an inoculation room two small animal rooms, a research and testing laboratory, a storeroom and an office.
+Work Of Veterinary Building Nears End Work on remodeling the interior of the veterinary science building at NDAC is expected to be almost completed by the winter quarter, according to Erling Thorson, ND-AC building and grounds superin- A new mezzanine floor has been added and extensive work done on the first floor.
+The remodeling will provide the veterinary science department with needed additional space including a new postmortem laboratory, an inoculation room, two small animal rooms, a research and testing laboratory, a storeroom and an office.
 Extra work in testing animals suspected of rabies has put a heavy load on present laboratory facilities.
 Specimens have been arriving at the rate of six to eight The poultry husbandry department, which shares the building, will gain a large classroom and a small laboratory.
 Offices for poultry husbandry also have been re-